soniabaee/MEDIRL-EyeCar/README.md

 # eyeCar
 ## to-do
-**paper related to reinforcement learning in driving**
+- should create the appropriate dataset for the dependent variable and also hazardousFrame for each video **paper related to reinforcement learning in driving**
 1. How to define the score for each individual https://machinelearningmastery.com/feature-selection-in-python-with-scikit-learn/